umutykaya/amplifyapp/content/blog/cron-job-automations/index.md

 ---
 title: Cron jobs automations
 date: "2020-04-24 16:15:10"
+description: "Cron jobs ensure to automate and schedule python jobs."
 ---

 Cron jobs ensure to automate and schedule python jobs.
 Here is a quick expression.